ECCC-ASTD-MRD/gem/README.md

 . ./.initial_setup

 # building and installing GEM
-# please see other options with cado -h
+# please see other options with cado -h or by using tab completion
 cado cmake
 cado -j work